markmeeus/MarcelloDB/README.md

 var bookCollection = productsFile.Collection<Book>("books");
 var dvdCollection = productsFile.Collection<Dvd>("dvd");
 ```
-If you use different collection-names you can even have multiple collections for the same type within one collection-file.
+If you use different collection-names you can have multiple collections for the same type within one collection-file.
 ```cs
 //Deals with instances of Book or subclasses of Book var dvdCollection = productsFile.Collection<Dvd>("dvds");